cornerstone-consulting/INFIODocs/infio-docs.md

 ### 4. VPC Endpoint Deployment for S3, Secret manager, KMS, EC2, DMS, RDS, and IAM and security group for all VPC endpoints (Optional):

 > Note: You can skip this step, if your INFIO EC2 instance is deployed in a public subnet, it already has internet access and does not need a VPC Endpoint for S3, Secret manager, KMS, EC2, DMS, RDS and IAM services.
-If your private EC2 instance is deployed in private subnet and it has a NAT Gateway attached, it can access mentioned AWS services via the internet, making the VPC Endpoint unnecessary.
+If your INFIO EC2 instance is deployed in a private subnet and it has a NAT Gateway attached, it can access mentioned AWS services via the internet, making the deployment of VPC Endpoint unnecessary.

 **Purpose:**
 - This deployment is necessary if your **VPC landing zone** does not support **EC2 instances hosted in a private subnet** to connect with AWS services.
 The provided **CloudFormation template** creates a secure environment for the INFIO assessment tool within an AWS VPC.
 It establishes **VPC endpoints** for **S3**, **Secrets Manager**, **KMS**, **EC2**, **DMS**, **RDS**, and **IAM** services, enabling secure access from the INFIO EC2 instance, in which EC2, DMS, RDS and IAM service endpoints are being used for AWS schema conversion.